Skip to main content

 Saving in SQL format

-A-Parser allows you to process results during parsing, in this section, we have provided the most popular use cases for the SE::Google::TrustCheck parser.
+A-Parser allows results to be processed directly during parsing.
+In this section, we have provided the most popular use cases for the SE::Google::TrustCheck scraper

-Add a filter and select the trust variable ($trustrank - Trust rank) in the drop-down list.
+Add a filter and select the trust variable $trustrank - Trust rank from the dropdown list.
 Select the type: String equals.
-Next, you need to enter the trust value that we need in "String" 1.
-With this filter, you can remove all results with unwanted trust.
+Next, in String, enter the trust value we need, for example 1.
+With this filter, you can remove all results with unnecessary trust.

 Download example